-ISS has long opposed option repricing and believes that any proposal to reduce the price of outstanding options including those held by non-insiders, should be approved by shareholders before being implemented (see discussion under Plan Amendment Provisions).
-Market deterioration, in and of itself, is not an acceptable reason for companies to reprice stock options and/or reset goals under performance plans.
+Although not required by TSX rules, ISS believes that any proposal to reduce the price of outstanding options, including those held by non-insiders, should be approved by shareholders before being implemented (see discussion under Plan Amendment Provisions).

 The extension of option terms is also unacceptable.
 Options are not meant to be a no-risk proposition and may lose their incentive value if the term can be extended when the share price dips below the exercise price.
 Shareholders approve option grants on the basis that recipients have a finite period during which to increase shareholder value, typically five to ten years.
-As a company would not shorten the term of an option to rein in compensation during profitable bull market runs, it is not expected to extend the term during a market downturn when shareholders must suffer a decrease in shareholder value.
+As a company would not shorten the term of an option to rein in compensation during, for example, a commodities bull market run, it is not expected to extend the term during a market downturn when shareholders suffer a decrease in share value.